Monday, 16 August 2010

 WOMEN are playing an incrasing frontline role in the Kashmiri people's struggle for freedom.

-Reports : "Young and old, middle-class and poor, mostly dressed in floral tunics, they defy the armed forces, pelting stones at them, shouting slogans and singing anti-India songs.
-When night falls, some of them even lead protests with their children." for the BBC
+Reports for the BBC: "Young and old, middle-class and poor, mostly dressed in floral tunics, they defy the armed forces, pelting stones at them, shouting slogans and singing anti-India songs.
+When night falls, some of them even lead protests with their children."

 Firdousi Farooq became involved after her 14-year-old son was murdered by Indian state forces who claimed the studious youngster was a "miscreant who was part of an unlawful assembly".